Tender potatoes, cauliflower, green beans, peas, carrots, tomatoes, onion and a creamy cashew sauce make this Jaipur

 There couldn’t possibly be a drug store selling cotton balls anywhere but Portland, Oregon, right?

 Faulty reasoning aside, I decided I wanted a big bowl of Indian food before I left for my trip.

 After I shared my copy-cat version of Tasty Bite Madras Lentils, I decided that it was time to tackle the Jaipur Vegetables.

 Now, there were a few things listed in the Tasty Bite ingredients that made me shrug my shoulders (watermelon seeds?).
 I made my own version and while it doesn’t taste exactly the same, I prefer it to the pouches and I think you will, too.

-I know the recipe looks a little intimidating.
+I know this Jaipur recipe looks a little intimidating.
 I’ll break it down for you so you can see how easy it really is: